 However, despite this negative opinion, there are, in fact, many things to explore and discover in Salamina.
 Also known as Salami, this is the largest island in the Saronic Gulf.
 Endowed with impressive natural beauty, the island features a magnificent cultural legacy and unique examples of Byzantine architecture.

-Significant archaeological discoveries have brought to light an imposing Mycenaean Acropolis as well as a Sanctuary in honor of God Dionysus.
+Significant archaeological discoveries have brought to light an imposing Mycenaean Acropolis and a Sanctuary in honor of God Dionysus.

-But the most famous trait of the island is that it was also the theater of the great Battle of Salamina in 480 BC, which put an end to the Persian attempts to conquer the country.
+But the most famous trait of the island is that it was also the theater of the great Battle of Salamina in 480 BC, which ended the Persian attempts to conquer the country.

-On the island, pay a visit to the beautiful Monastery of the Panagia Faneromeni, a complex from the seventeenth century, which houses critical religious paintings and icons.
+On the island, pay a visit to the beautiful Monastery of the Panagia Faneromeni, a complex from the seventeenth century that houses critical religious paintings and icons.

 Beaches In Salamina